Services to Help Solve Your Challenges

 Substance Abuse: Dual Diagnosis.
 Mental Health Fact Sheets.
 National Mental Health Association.
 (2003).

-Child Custody Laws List a Mental Illness or Disability as Grounds for not Providing Reasonable Efforts to Reunify a Family, http://www.docstoc.com/docs/15000400/When-a-Parent-Has-a-Mental-Illness—CHILD-CUSTODY-ISSUES.
+Child Custody Laws List a Mental Health Problem or Disability as Grounds for not Providing Reasonable Efforts to Reunify a Family, http://www.docstoc.com/docs/15000400/When-a-Parent-Has-a-Mental-Illness—CHILD-CUSTODY-ISSUES.

 Custody Evaluation and Mental Illness, http://www.drfrazer.com/custody-evaluation-and-mental-illness.html.